Minor Crime Reveals Major Plot

 - A View to a Kill.
-Using steroids in horse races → destroying Silicon Valley (though these two plot points don't directly connect)
+A scheme by Max Zorin of systematic doping in thoroughbred horse racing → destroying Silicon Valley (though these two plot points don't directly connect)

 - The Living Daylights.
-A faked sniping attack on a fleeing general → attacks on British agents and a weapon smuggling network in the middle of the war between U.S.S.R. and Afghanistan.
+A faked sniping attack on a fleeing general → attacks on British agents and an illegal weapons smuggling network in the middle of the war between U.S.S.R. and Afghanistan.

 - Tomorrow Never Dies.
 An unusually fast newspaper article on a ship sinking → starting a war to gain exclusive media rights in China.

 - The World Is Not Enough.
-Murder of a prominent businessman → forcing a nuclear sub into meltdown and contaminating 90% of the world's oil supply.
+Murder of a prominent businessman → a plot to force a nuclear sub into meltdown, nuke Istanbul, and contaminate 90% of the world's oil supply.

-- Daniel Craig's Bond gets one that spans two movies: elimination of bomber-for-hire → The Reveal of an N.G.O.
+- Daniel Craig's Bond gets one that spans two movies: elimination of bomber-for-hire → the shut down of a banker to terrorist cells around the world → The Reveal of an N.G.O.
 Superpower.